LLNL/sundials/doc/idas/guide/source/Usage/ADJ.rst

    0` will trap all :c:func:`IDACalcICBS` failures.
-Note that :c:func:`IDACalcICBS` will correct the values of :math:`yB(tB_0)` and :math:`\dot{y}B(tB_0)` which were specified in the previous call to :c:func:`IDAInitBS` or :c:func:`IDAReInitBS`.
+Note that :c:func:`IDACalcICBS` will correct the values of :math:`yB(tB_0)` and :math:`\dot{y}B(tB_0)` which were specified in the previous call to :c:func:`IDAInitBS` or :c:func:`IDAReInitB`.
 To obtain the corrected values, call :c:func:`IDAGetConsistentICB` (see :numref:`IDAS.Usage.ADJ.user_callable.optional_ouput_b.iccalcB`).

-   :c:func:`IDACalcICBS` will correct the values of :math:`yB(tB_0)` and :math:`\dot{y}B(tB_0)` which were specified in the previous call to :c:func:`IDAInitBS` or :c:func:`IDAReInitBS`.
+   :c:func:`IDACalcICBS` will correct the values of :math:`yB(tB_0)` and :math:`\dot{y}B(tB_0)` which were specified in the previous call to :c:func:`IDAInitBS` or :c:func:`IDAReInitB`.
 To obtain the corrected values, :call :c:func:`IDAGetConsistentICB`.